Muninder Adavelli is a core team member and Digital Growth Strategist at Techjury. With a strong bac... | See full bio

 41. Augmented Reality and Virtual Reality are expected to become key factors in mobile app development.

 Experts predict millions of users will use Augmented Reality by the end of 2020.
 In addition to game apps, ecommerce and marketing apps will soon start to deliver a better customer experience.

 43. The number of mobile app downloads worldwide will be $258 billion in 2022.

 The demand for mobile apps is slated to grow steadily.
-For 2022, experts predict 258 billion app downloads, a 45% increase over 5 years.
+By 2022, experts predict 258 billion app downloads, a 45% increase over 5 years.

 Finally, it’s time for some fun facts!